18 Mar 2022

 Overall, ensuring that you eat a varied diet full of fruit, vegetables and whole grains is one of the top ways to ensure that you are meeting your potassium requirements.
 There is no need for supplementation in healthy individuals unless you have been recommended to do so by your doctor for a specific medical condition.

-High blood pressure is a major risk factor for coronary heart disease and stroke.
+It is a well known fact that high blood pressure is a major risk factor for coronary heart disease and stroke.
 Sadly this is a growing concern amongst the population and it has become a common occurrence in many individuals.
 There are many factors that can lead to high blood pressure including a diet high in salt, excess alcohol consumption, stress, a lack of physical activity and being overweight or obese.

 However, a sometimes overlooked cause of high blood pressure is a low potassium intake in the diet.
 This is especially the case if low potassium is accompanied by excess salt consumption.
 In fact, as previously mentioned, potassium and salt are tightly regulated in the body and when one of the two is out of balance, it directly impacts the other.